The message of the project

 When consumers are pressed for time, stressed, cold, or wet, why shouldn't a coat provide them with the confidence to confront their challenges?
 Outerwear constructed of synthetic fabrics meets the requirement to protect consumers from the elements.
-But did you know that synthetic materials still account for 65% of all fibres manufactured each year and take more than 100 years to biodegrade?
-And, because rainy days in locations like London or Amsterdam account for an average of 170 days per year, people choose to protect themselves from the weather by wearing blended petrochemical-based textiles.
+But did you know that not only do synthetic materials still account for 65% of all fibres manufactured annually, but they also take more than a century to biodegrade?
+And, because, in places like London or Amsterdam, rainy days account for an average of 170 days per year, people choose to protect themselves by wearing blended petrochemical-based textiles.
 Because of their diverse raw material sources, these materials are more difficult to recycle.
 Plastic microfilaments are also lost into the environment and enter the body through the skin when worn.
-Furthermore, waterproof clothing is covered with a durable water repellent coating consisting of hazardous fluorinated chemicals.
+Furthermore, waterproof clothing is covered with a durable water-repellent coating consisting of hazardous fluorinated chemicals.

-The Hybrid project aims to bring together nature, technology, and design.
-From a design standpoint, they aspire to facilitate the transition between customers' everyday responsibilities with deliberately created clothing that provides the user with improved mobility and practical comfort in a variety of circumstances and would be ideal for any fashion-conscious individual.
-They began by considering pattern construction and how they might adjust the design to achieve a mix of practicality and aesthetic fit.
+It aims to bring together nature, technology, and design.
+From a design standpoint, it aspires to facilitate the transition between customers' everyday responsibilities with thoughtfully created clothing that provides the user with improved mobility and practical comfort.
+It begins by considering pattern construction and how adjusting the design can achieve a mix of practicality and aesthetics.

-The collaboration between Aibryd, Sara Tolentino, and Nest-tex offers a transdisciplinary forum to cooperatively investigate new material solutions.
-Their partnership resulted in water-resistant clothing composed of natural materials that is healthier for the wearer and less taxing on the environment.
-Nest-unique tex's water-proof membrane made of biopolymers, which they attached to a cotton textile to create a sustainable and recyclable protective fabric, makes this solution viable.
-Their continued work provides a natural way to the synthetic-dominated water-proof industry and demonstrates how cross-disciplinary collaboration leads to better solutions for the world and customers.
+The collaboration between Aibryd (Izadora Verlic), Sara Tolentino, and Nest-tex (Peter Emri) offers a transdisciplinary forum to investigate new material solutions together.
+The partnership resulted in water-resistant clothing composed of materials that are healthier for the wearer and less taxing on the environment.

 - Project locations